The Brighter-Fatter Effect in the JWST MIRI Si:As IBC detectors I. Observations, impact on science, and modelling: The JWST MIRI detectors and the pixel non-linear response to non-uniform illumination

 Whenever the detectors are idle (non-exposing) the pixels are constantly resetting at the frame rate.
 In this case the amplifier integrating node voltage remains close to the bias voltage.
 An exposure starts when the reset switch is opened, as shown in Fig.~\ref{fig:detector_layout}.
 At that point, with the reset switch kept open, the amplifier integration node voltage changes based on the photoelectric current.
 The current depends on the number of photons detected.
 The time difference between two pixels being read out is set by the FPE master 100~kHz clock ($t_d=10$~$\mu s$) \citep{miri_pasp_8}.
 After the first pixel is read out (pixel (1,1) in Fig.~\ref{fig:miri_integration_ramp}), all other pixels on the detector have to be read out before the first pixel can be read out again.
 The five amplifiers are read out at the same time.
 Specifically, taking row 1 as an example, pixels (1,5,9,...,1021) addressed by Amplifier~1, are read at the same time as pixels (2,6,10,...,1022) addressed by Amplifier~2, and so on.
 Every time the detector is read out in its entirety, a detector frame is stored (equivalent to one frame number in Fig.~\ref{fig:miri_integration_ramp}).
 At the end of an integration, the reset switch is closed and the node voltage returns to the bias voltage.
 MIRI observers can take multiple integrations in a single exposure, and in that case, after a virtually instantaneous reset, the pixel starts integrating signal again.
 The default operation of the MIRI FPE in flight is to perform two reset frames in succession to mitigate reset switch charge decay effects, i.e., once to remove the integrated signal and again to set a solid zero point \citep{morrison23}.

-A 16-bit register such as the one used by the MIRI FPE can store up to $2^{16}$ different values, i.e. 65536 different values going from 0~DN up to 65535~DN.
+A 16 bit ADC (Analog to Digital Converter) in the readout electronics converts the voltage in $2^{16}$ different values, i.e. 65536 different values going from 0~DN up to 65535~DN.
 The MIRI detector output is approximately +0.5~Volt for zero signal and -1.0~Volt for saturation.
-Ideally, the detector +0.5~V would be read as 0~DN, and -1.0~V would be read as 65535~DN, however, this is not the case.
-The detector range is not mapped to the full analog-to-digital converter range. \cite{miri_pasp_8}, estimated a net system gain of the MIRI detectors of 38300~DN/V, so +0.5~V to -1.0~V changes only 57450~DN. \cite{miri_pasp_7}, report that "the detector is a simple plane-parallel 1.1~fF capacitor, the indium bump bonds may contribute an additional $\sim$4~fF to the node capacitance \citep{moore2005}, and the capacitance at the input to the [pixel] unit cell buffer amplifier is 28.5~fF \citep{mcmurtry2005}, thus the nominal capacitance at the integrating node is 33.6~fF".
+Ideally, the detector +0.5~V would be read as 0~DN, and -1.0~V would be read as 65535~DN, however, this is not the case, a margin is necessary, related to the spread in the readout chain and the detector characteristics.
+As such, the detector range is not mapped to the full analog-to-digital converter range. \cite{miri_pasp_8}, estimated a net system gain of the MIRI detectors of 38300~DN/V, so +0.5~V to -1.0~V changes 57450~DN. \cite{miri_pasp_7} report that "the detector is a simple plane-parallel 1.1~fF capacitor, the indium bump bonds may contribute an additional $\sim$4~fF to the node capacitance \citep{moore2005}, and the capacitance at the input to the [pixel] unit cell buffer amplifier is 28.5~fF \citep{mcmurtry2005}, thus the nominal capacitance at the integrating node is 33.6~fF".
 Using these capacitance values and the net system gain, \cite{miri_pasp_7} derived a pixel gain of 5.5~e$^-$/DN.
-However, this value was uncertain due to a number of effects, particularly interpixel capacitance.
+This value was uncertain due to a number of effects, particularly interpixel capacitance.
 Experience in flight has indicated a smaller pixel gain value, but this is still work in progress.
+In this paper we use the pixel gain value of 5.5~e$^-$/DN.